redxdev/hvzapi-docs/Rest-API-Overview.md

 * The current version of the API is v1
 * The API only responds with JSON
 * The API handles game information (player list, infection list, etc), registering tags, registering antiviruses, and some *basic* profile settings
+* There is no way to register for a new account with the API.
+This is a conscious decision, as the registration system requires admin/mod oversight to use in the first place.

 # Accessing the API